-At December 31, 2021 and 2020, included in the Company's investments are unrealized losses deemed to be temporary.
+At December 31, 2022 and 2021, included in the Company's investments are unrealized losses deemed to be temporary.
 These investments reflect a range of industries, and the Company determined the current market volatility is temporary.

+In 2022, HMO Blue recorded other-than-temporary impairment losses for investments in limited partnerships and common stocks of \$3,362, and \$7,429 respectively.
 In 2021, HMO Blue recorded other-than-temporary impairment losses for investments in limited partnerships in the amount of \$3,182.
-In 2020, HMO Blue did not record other-than-temporary impairment losses for investments in limited partnerships.
 The impairments were recognized based on the length of time the securities have been in an unrealized loss position and a determination that losses are other than temporary.